Maykonn/js-detect-incognito-private-browsing-paywall/README.md

 # Javascript Private or Incognito Browsing Detector / Paywall
 Javascript code to Detect Private and Incognito Browsing Mode.
 You can implements a Paywall System
 by detecting private or incognito browsing.

+## Tips to Implement a Paywall System for Private or Incognito Browsing Mode
+You can implements a Paywall System with Javascript blocking the Private or Incognito browsing in your Website using this code.

 This detector can identify Bots Browsing your application and you can turn on/turn off this detection.
 **With Bot detector on, when Googlebot visit your page you don't block it!**

-## Tips
-You can implements a Paywall System with Javascript blocking the Private or Incognito browsing in your Website using this code.

 ## How to use